 LastPass isn’t the only password manager to offer all these features, but it does provide an idea of the expanded capabilities, improved security, and genuine ease of use a dedicated service offers.

-Even security conscious businesses can be hacked and run into issues.
-LastPass has had a number of vulnerabilities exposed, and even had a successful hack attack on its own servers in 2016.
-But as a security conscious company should, LastPass offers bug bounties—which it honors—and is open about breaches with its users, while using best practice on its secure storage.
+Even security-conscious businesses can be hacked and run into issues (opens in new tab).
+LastPass has had a number of vulnerabilities exposed and even had a successful hack attack on its own servers in 2016.
+But as a security-conscious company should, LastPass offers bug bounties—which it honors—and is open about breaches with its users, while using best practices on its secure storage.
 So even the server breach in 2016 meant users’ own passwords remained secure.

 Keep Steam secure(opens in new tab)

 Steam is a good example of a service that was quick to provide two-factor authentication.
-You should be familiar with its email verification, which sends a code to your default email address, while more recently, Valve introduced the Steam Authenticator app, which is required if you’re messing around with its trades.
+You should be familiar with its email verification, which sends a code to your default email address.
+Valve also introduced the Steam Authenticator app, which is required if you’re messing around with its trades.

 The open-source way

-We’re going to highlight two strong opensource candidates.
-The first is the well-known KeePass.info.
-Don’t confuse this with the largely defunct KeePassX.org that hasn’t been updated for two years.
+We’re going to highlight two strong open-source candidates.
+The first is the well-known KeePass.info (opens in new tab).
+Don’t confuse this with the largely defunct KeePassX.org which hasn’t been updated for two years.
 There is a fork called KeePassXC.org, which is up to date, but we’ll stick with KeePass as it has many unofficial respins for Android and other devices that make it easier to use.

 KeePass isn’t as straightforward to use as the commercial alternatives; the main hoop you need to jump through is for multi-device synchronization, where a third-party cloud service, such as Dropbox or Google Drive, needs to be roped in.
 But the breadth of support, custom options, and feature set is unmatched, with no fees to pay.

-The other strong open-source option is Bitwarden.
-It offers an excellent free model, a $1-a-month family subscription that supports up to five users, a basic business version at $5 per month, plus enterprise options.
+The other strong open-source option is Bitwarden (opens in new tab).
+It offers an excellent free model, a $3.33-a-month family subscription that supports up to six users, a basic business version at $5 per month, plus enterprise options.
 It’s a modern, slick, open-source application supporting macOS, Windows, Linux, all the major browsers—including Opera, Tor, and Brave—plus Android and iOS devices.
 If you’re a fan of open source, we suggest you give it a look.